The 11 Best Hybrid Bikes Under $1000 for Men & Women

 Priority Turi was made with older people in mind.
 Its frame allows easy mounting, even for people with limited mobility.

 The bike is suitable for both men and women.
 It is comfortable, safe, and reliable.
-In addition, it does not require frequent maintenance thanks to the belt drive, which is completely grease-free.
+Thanks to the belt drive, which is completely grease-free, it does not require frequent maintenance.

-In the rain, the mudguards will protect you against splashing water.
-The bottle cage is included so you can place your bike water bottle in it.
+The mudguards protect you against splashing water in the rain.
+The bottle cage is included, so you can place your bike water bottle in it.

 You can break effectively by using the disc brakes.
 The bike also offers very user-friendly shifting.
 Just twist your wrist up or down without adjusting the pedaling speed to avoid a dropped chain.